The five highest fines in May 2024

 5th Vodafone España: 200,000 euros (Spain)

 The telephone company stated that the fraud was committed by a third party who had obtained the customer's personal data and used it to conclude several fraudulent contracts.
-Following an investigation, Vodafone found that the fraud was made possible by forged identity documents and insufficient identity checks in several stores in Barcelona and Valencia.
+Following an investigation, Vodafone found that the fraud was made possible by forged identity documents and inadequate identity checks in several stores in Barcelona and Valencia.

 Vodafone took action to terminate the fraudulent contracts, reimbursed the customer for the costs incurred and added the customer to the internal list of fraud victims to prevent future incidents.